studiometa/js-sharer/readme.md

 Sharer is a script that handle social network share buttons without using third-party scripts.

-Used for the receipt share buttons in [Vins d’Alsace](http://www.vinsalsace.com/fr/).
+Used for the receipt share buttons on [Vins d’Alsace](http://www.vinsalsace.com/fr/).

 ## Uuse